n10n/DockerNode1/README.md

   MongoDB is required to run a standalone node.
 MongoDB and RabbitMQ are required to run a full node.

- * git client installed and git command in path if want to build the node from scratch otherwise use Docker image
+ * git client installed and git command in path if want to build the node from scratch otherwise use Docker image (preferred method)
  * mongodb running version: 2.6.4 (https://www.mongodb.com/) but it worked with the latest version.
 Follow the instruction below if want to use Docker image.
+Importing old MongoDB database dump is not advisable.

     `docker pull mongo` then
     `docker run --name mdb1 -p 27017:27017 -d mongo`